TREEcg/specification/README.md

 ## What’s this?

 _This_ is an RDFS vocabulary of HTTP URIs that can be used in any document that is able to contain RDF triples.
-The URIs describe the relation between pages
+The URIs describe the relation between pages.

 ## Why publishing trees over HTTP?